Front View of the Pancreas

 - Pancreatic cancer: The pancreas has many different types of cells, each of which can give rise to a different type of tumor.
 The most common type arises from the cells that line the pancreatic duct.
 Because there are usually few or no early symptoms, pancreatic cancer is often advanced by the time it’s discovered.

 - Pancreatitis: The pancreas becomes inflamed and damaged by its own digestive chemicals.
 Swelling and death of tissue of the pancreas can result.
-Although alcohol or gallstones can contribute, the cause of most pancreatitis is unknown.
+Although alcohol or gallstones can contribute, sometimes a cause for pancreatitis is never found.

 - Pancreatic pseudocyst: After a bout of pancreatitis, a fluid-filled cavity called a pseudocyst can form.
 Pseudocysts may resolve spontaneously, or they may need surgical drainage.